thegetty/digital-share-hackerspace/README.md

 # Hackerspace!

+> Curious about how software actually gets built?
+Get introduced to some of the tools that developers use at the Getty,
+> and use them to build your own blog!

 Welcome to the **Hackerspace**, part of the first-ever Getty Digital Share.
 This file contains some useful links and resources to help you get started.